cloudevents/spec/registry/spec.md

     "epoch": UINT,
     "self": "URL",                   # URL to specific version

-    "RESOURCEURI": "URI", ?          # If not locally stored (singular) "RESOURCE": {} ?,                # If ?inline present & JSON (singular)
+    "RESOURCEUri": "URI", ?          # If not locally stored (singular) "RESOURCE": {} ?,                # If ?inline present & JSON (singular)
     "RESOURCEBase64": "STRING" ?     # If ?inline present & ~JSON (singular)

+    "versionsUrl": "URL",
+    "versionsCount": INT,
+    "versions": {                    # Only when ?inline is present "ID": {
+        "id": "STRING",
+        ... remaining VERSION ?meta and VERSION itself ...
+      } ?
+    } ?
   } *
 }
 ```

+Note: If the `inline` query parameter is present and the presence of the
+`versions` map results in even a single Resource being too large to return in
+one response then an error MUST be generated.
+In those cases the client will
+need to query the individual Versions via the `versionUrl` so the Registry
+can leverage pagination of the response data.

 **Example:**